 - Amy Greene, Chief Communications Officer and Head of Investor Relations, Avon (Former SVP, Global Engagement at Herbalife)

 - Aaron Palash, Managing Director, Joele Frank

-The discussion focused on best practices, war stories and key insights from some of the most well-known and public crises in recent years, such as Herbalife, Tesla, PG&E and others.
+The discussion focused on best practices, war stories, and critical insights from some of the most well-known public crises in recent years, such as Herbalife, Tesla, PG&E, and others.
 Panelists also discussed the global COVID-19 pandemic and how lessons learned from past experiences are applicable in the current environment.

 Click here to watch a replay of the discussion: